 What Is The Difference Between Chili And Chili Con Carne?

-- Optional Garnishes: corn, sliced scallions, radishes, or flat-leaf parsley
+- Serve with: Corn, tortilla chips, sliced scallions, radishes, or flat-leaf parsley.

 How To Make Instant Pot Chili Con Carne